Police surround packed school on game night in search for suspects

 Witnesses said they saw a man and a woman exit the vehicle and run west toward Canyon View High School.

-Police set up parameters around the building to ensure the safety of those inside, who at the time were attending a basketball game.
+Police set up perimeters around the building to ensure the safety of those inside, who at the time were attending a wrestling match.
 Additionally, several law enforcement vehicles were stationed on the Interstate located near the high school.
 K9 units were also called in for assistance.

 Authorities tracked the suspects via their footprints in a snow-covered field, Bauer said.

-The couple was located at around 7:30 p.m. near The Church of Jesus Christ of Latter-day Saint’s seminary building located next to Canyon View High School.
-The suspects were both arrested.
+The couple was located at around 7:30 p.m. near The Church of Jesus Christ of Latter-day Saint’s seminary building located next to Canyon View High School and were arrested.

 At the time of publication, authorities had not yet booked the 18-year-old driver into jail nor had charges been determined.
 In addition, police had not confirmed the driver’s name, Bauer said.
 The female is a 16-year-old juvenile so her name will not be publicly released, he added.

-Note: Update: 8:48 a.m. – Authorities have since arrested Kevin Roque from St. George for allegedly receiving or possession of stolen vehicle a second-degree felony, fleeing from an officer and causing serious injury a third-degree felony, leaving the scene of an accident a Class A misdemeanor, disruption of school activity a Class A misdemeanor, reckless driving a Class B misdemeanor, and two infractions for speeding, and headlamp violation.